 To stuff or not to stuff?

-To serve stuffing with poultry, it’s best to cook it in a separate tin, rather than by stuffing the bird.
+Families have been divided over this for years.
+We say, to serve stuffing with poultry, it’s best to cook it in a separate tin, rather than by stuffing the bird.
 Otherwise, it takes so long for the bird and the stuffing to get up to temperature that by the time the stuffing is cooked, the bird is often dry and overdone.
 Also, it’s safest not to allow the stuffing to come into contact with the raw turkey juices, in case of under-cooking.